 For the last few years, each summer, I’ve gone down to the Sierra Nevada for a hike.
 Last year we completed the North Lake South Lake loop and the year before we completed the Ten Lakes loop north of Tioga Pass.
-These all wetted my appetite for more hiking in the Sierra.
-This year I planned to to hike the John Muir Trail (JMT).
-This is a much moe ambitious hike, at least 212 miles and one of the iconic thru hikes in the US.
+These all whetted my appetite for more hiking in the Sierra.
+This year I planned to hike the John Muir Trail (JMT).
+This is a much more ambitious hike, at least 212 miles, and one of the iconic thru-hikes in the US.
 The good news is we completed the JMT – entering at Horseshoe Meadows and hiking all the way to Happy Isles.
 Our 2021 JMT Northbound (NOBO) hike was probably one of the best hiking experiences I’ve ever had – a truly transformative experience.

 This trip required a significant amount of planning – which started over six months ago.
 Some logistical challenges with travel.
 All definitely worth the effort.
 This is a longer trip report and will cover a lot of the planning and equipment discussions as well details of the hike itself.

 - JMT Planning Part 1 – initial plans

 - JMT Planning Part 2 – pulling it all together

 - JMT Planning Part 3 – food plans